 What are the Classifications of Olive Oil?

 "Olive oil can be divided into two groups: natural virgin olive oils and refined olive oils industrially manufactured.
-Extra virgin and virgin olive oils are ready to be consumed without any refining making them stand out among the world’s most edible oils, almost all mass produced vegetable/see oils require refining during their processing.”
+Extra virgin and virgin olive oils are ready to be consumed without any refining making them stand out among the world’s most edible oils, almost all mass produced vegetable/seed oils require refining during their processing.”
 From Alexeandra Kicenik Deavarenne, “Olive Oil-A field Guide”

-Virgin: Oil obtained from the olive fruit by mechanical means, not from solvents.
+Natural Virgin Olive Oil: Oil obtained from the olive fruit by mechanical means, not from solvents.

 Extra Virgin Olive Oil: Virgin olive oil, free from defects and whose free fatty acid, often times expressed as oleic acid, is not more than 0.8%.
 The highest grade and only 10% of the world’s production.